Activation Quantization of Vision Encoders Needs Prefixing Registers: A closer look at outliers in vision encoders

 \subsection{Layerwise quantization sensitivity and outliers}

-We first analyze the quantization sensitivity of each layers in vision encoders, and establish connection to the emergence of outliers in hidden states (i.e., block outputs).
-In \cref{fig:quantization_sensitivity} (top), we report the zero-shot ImageNet-1k accuracy of various vision encoders, when we quantize different layers of a single transformer block to W8A8.
-We observe that quantization-sensitive layers---i.e., layers with substantial accuracy drop when quantized---are highly localized to the MLP projection layers in one or two middle layers.
-In DINOv2, the performance degradation is the sharpest, and takes place in other layers and blocks as well.
-Furthermore, as can be seen from \cref{fig:quantization_sensitivity} (bottom), these quantization-sensitive layers coincide with the layers where the activation outliers in the hidden states (i.e., block output + residual) begin to emerge.
-Together, the plots suggest that outliers are indeed the driving factor of performance drops when quantizing vision encoders.
+We first analyze the quantization sensitivity of each layer in vision encoders and examine its connection to the emergence of activation outliers (i.e., FC2 inputs).
+In \cref{fig:quantization_sensitivity} (top), we report the layerwise quantization sensitivity, measured as the zero-shot ImageNet-1k accuracy when a given layer is quantized to W8A8.
+We observe that quantization-sensitive layers---i.e., layers that incur substantial accuracy drops when quantized---are localized to the MLP projection layers in one or two middle layers.
+In DINOv2, the performance degradation is particularly pronounced, and takes place in other layers as well.
+Moreover, as shown in \cref{fig:quantization_sensitivity} (bottom), these quantization-sensitive layers coincide with the blocks where activation outliers begin to emerge.
+Together, these suggest that outliers are a primary driver of performance degradation when quantizing vision encoders.
+In \cref{app:outlier_impact}, we further analyze the effect of outlier tokens under quantization, highlighting the importance of mitigating them to improve PTQ performance.

-These observations extend and refine the observations of prior works that vision encoders have high-norm tokens in middle-to-later layers \citep{darcet2024vision,jiang2025vision}.
-In particular, we establish a concrete connection between the quantized accuracy and the high-norm behaviors.
-Furthermore, our findings suggest that FC2 activations or measuring quantization sensitivity directly may be useful in pinpoint the block where prefixing should be conducted.
-We provide the results on other vision encoders (OpenCLIP and SigLIP2) in \cref{app:qsen}.
+In particular, we establish a clear connection between quantized accuracy and the high-norm activation behavior.
+Our findings further suggest that monitoring FC2 activations or directly measuring quantization sensitivity can help identify the blocks where prefixing should be applied.
+Additional results for other vision encoders (OpenCLIP and SigLIP2) are provided in \cref{app:qsen}.